cornerstonejs/cornerstone/docs/concepts/image-ids.md

+---
+description: A Cornerstone **Image Id** is a URL which identifies a single image for cornerstone to display.
+---

 # Image Ids

 > A Cornerstone **Image Id** is a URL which identifies a single image for cornerstone to display.